UddamSamrit/latlg-address/README.md

 If any check fails, the commit will be blocked.
 Fix the issues and try again.

+#### What the Pre-push Hook Checks

+The pre-push hook automatically runs before each push and verifies:

+- ✅ **Code Formatting**: Runs `go fmt` to ensure code is properly formatted
+- ✅ **Static Analysis**: Runs `go vet` to catch common errors
+- ✅ **Compilation**: Ensures the code compiles successfully
+- ⚠️ **Uncommitted Changes**: Warns if you have uncommitted changes

+If any check fails, the push will be blocked.
+Fix the issues and try again.

 ### Protecting the Main Branch

 #### For GitHub: